Best and Edwards

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-By the mid-fifties Manchester United had caught the imagination of the country.
-Duncan Edwards played his first game for the club at the age of fifteen years and eight months in 1953.
-Two years later he won his first England cap and Walter Winterbottom, then England manager, referred to him as ‘the spirit of British football’.
-On £15-a-week and living at Mrs Watson’s boarding house at 5 Birch Avenue in Manchester, Edwards was the most prized of the Busby Babes.
+Duncan Edwards played his first game for Manchester United at the age of fifteen and Walter Winterbottom, then England manager, called him ‘the spirit of British football’.
+On £15-a-week, Edwards was the most prized of the Busby Babes.
 Then in February 1958 came Munich.

 Half a decade later George Best represented United reborn.
 ‘Georgie’ of the boutiques and dolly birds; ‘El Beatle’ of the European Cup in ’68 and European Player of the Year; in the opinion of Pele, the most naturally talented footballer that ever lived.
 Retired at 27 and reduced to the role of Chelsea barfly and tabloid perennial; George, where did it all go wrong?